euronovate/ENMobileSDK-Android/README.md

 ![badge_version](ENSignatureBox/imgSignatureBox.png)

-The `SignatureBox` module allow to capture finger digital signature or stylus digital signature in specific popup/dialog called `ENSignatureActivity `.
+The `SignatureBox` module allow to capture finger or stylus digital signature, in specific popup/dialog called `ENSignatureActivity `.
 The signature can be with or not biometricdata with `ENBio`

 ```gradle
 dependencies {